agentio/serviceinfrastructure/content/docs/further/_index.md

 ---
 # Going Further

-Can we build a better Endpoints?
-From what we've seen of the [Service Infrastructure APIs](/docs/service-infrastructure), it clearly has [good bones](https://www.realtor.com/advice/buy/home-has-good-bones-meaning/), but we've seen some other things that suggest that its best days are either behind it or in the future.
+Can we build a better Cloud Endpoints?
+From what we've seen of the [Service Infrastructure APIs](/docs/service-infrastructure), Cloud Endpoints clearly has [good bones](https://www.realtor.com/advice/buy/home-has-good-bones-meaning/), but we've seen some other things that suggest that its best days are either behind it or in the future.

-Let's look at three ways that we can take Endpoints and build something better:
+Let's look at three ways that we can take Cloud Endpoints and build something better:

 1. [Better Deployments](/docs/further/deployments)
 2. [Better Configuration](/docs/further/configuration)